RobWar-code/AICode/README.md

 matched fragments.
 Then each of the rule seed programs is parsed as far as byte 200 for a match with the section.
 The search halts and the fragment is added if a match is found.

+##### Seedbed Rule and Template Specialisation

+A section of 16 or so sets (seedbed) at the end of the bestSets set of 72 is reserved for seed rule and seed template entities, to allow for preferential breeding from these seeds.

+see Notes.txt for more details

 ##### Parallel Batch Processing